itspangler/vanderbiltWebWorkshop/README.md

     3. [Website exercise](BEFORE.md/#website-exercise)
 2. [Basic principles for websites](PRINCIPLES.md)
     1. [Share out from website exercise](PRINCIPLES.md/#share-out-from-website-exercise)
-    2. Why do we need a web presence?
-    3. Websites and academic legibility
 3. Ingredients for building your own site from scratch
     1. Creating a repository
     2. Finding a template with Bootstrap